 Lunch at Slovak Pub

 If you just have one day in Bratislava, make sure to eat lunch or dinner at Slovak Pub.
 Here you can tuck into tasty Slovakian dishes and try Kofola, the communist version of Coca-Cola, made when the Soviets banned the American beverage.

 Prices at this cosy pub are so affordable that I ordered two lunches (and finished them) just to try two different things.

-Read next: Where to eat in Bratislava
+Read next: The best restaurants in Bratislava